 - Providing the insurance company with information about your diagnosis or medical care

-- Signing anything before you have it reviewed by an attorney
+- Signing anything before you have it reviewed by a legal practitioner

 Q: What types of losses am I entitled to recover?